ajstamm/shepherds-crook/Resume.md

 * maintained naloxone law enforcement database on SurveyMonkey
 * performed and automated weekly and monthly summary reports in R
 * performed and oversaw data entry
-* called police departments to follow up on received reports
+* called police departments to follow up on received reports (called reporting agencies to clarify inconsistent data)
 * developed and routiney ran data validation tests in R
 * provided summary charts and tables for statewide reports
-* created two fact sheets for the program in Scribus and trained interns to use Scribus
+* created 4 fact sheets for the program in Scribus and trained interns to use Scribus
 * developed infographics for the factsheets in InkScape
 * wrote one presentation on the program
 * wrote a manual on how to maintain the database and mentored my replacement
+* revised and formatted 1 state legislative report and 2 articles on naloxone use

 ## Admin